-While more than half of adults in England do not have a valid will, until recently women were less likely to have a will than men This has slightly shifted with a report in 2020 showing more wills written by women (around 52%) than men (around 46%).
+Overall, more people don't have a will (53%) than those who do (47%).
+There was a gender divide: among men, 53% have a will compared to 47% who don't, whereas 41% of women have a will, and 59% don't.
 The primary benefit of a will is that your assets will go where you want them to go.
 Intestacy rules do not necessarily operate in the ways many people expect and vary across the different countries of the UK.

-In a will, you can name guardians for children under the age of 18 and ensure that they are provided for financially.
+In a will, you can name legal guardians for children under the age of 18 and ensure that they are provided for financially.
 If you and your partner are neither married nor in a civil partnership, then normally you are not entitled to anything from each other's estate on death, unless you specifically make gifts to each other in your wills.